apache/cordova-docs/docs/en/edge/guide/cli/index.md

     $ cordova help
     $ cordova        # same

+Additionally, you can get more detailed help on a specific command.
+For example:

+    $ cordova run --help

 The `info` command produces a listing of potentially useful details, such as currently installed platforms and plugins, SDK versions for each platform, and versions of the CLI and `node.js`: